-This post contains links to affiliate products, which–if you choose to purchase–pay me a commission at no extra cost to you.
-For more info, read this.
-I only promote products I’ve used and believe in.
+This post contains links to affiliate products, which–if you choose to purchase–helps me to continue my work with Roostervane.
+To read my affiliate policy, click here.
+I only promote products I love and use myself.

 So you want to start a blog?